FAQs: COVID-19 vaccination and pregnancy, planning a family, and breastfeeding

 If you are pregnant, you should discuss your COVID-19 vaccination with your health professional before booking your vaccination appointment.

-To book for your first and second dose, visit our booking your appointment page.
+To book, visit our booking your appointment page.

 For more information about the COVID-19 vaccines, visit the Australian Government Department of Health website, which also has a range of translated information.